G8LOL/NeuralNetwork/README.md

 # Neural Network

 A framework for neural networks written entirely in Java.
-Contains an implementation of a feed forward neural network (FFNN).
+Contains an implementation of a multi-perceptron feed forward neural network (FFNN).
 Can be used for tasks such as classification, regression, and prediction (example XOR problem used for the FFNN).

 ![neural network](https://user-images.githubusercontent.com/66517997/230747863-c275fc71-dff6-4069-8d75-b81e76491d79.png)